Table of Contents

 These are good to use as a dread shampoo because they limit the amount of soap scum and residue left after washing.
 Many of these products don’t contain any paraben or sulfates because these minerals leave a residue behind.

 Because the use of detergent is needed, there will always be some residue.
-Bigger companies respectfully label their products with 90 percent “residue-free” or up to 95 percent “residue-free.”
+More prominent companies respectfully label their products with 90 percent “residue-free” or up to 95 percent “residue-free.”

 When shopping online or on Amazon, look for products specifically labeled “Residue Free.”